raspberryfield/Project-Y/Docker/Y-Images/Y-Airflow/readme.md

 ```
 > Note!
 If no connection is specified for the tasks.
 Airflow will default to a connection named: <OperatorName>_default. e.g. *postgres_default*.

+You can now activate and run *y-example_postgres* DAG.
+Note that the postgres container must be running.
+Log in to pgadmin and browse the mme database, you should see a new table *pet* been created and populated by the flow.